wking/swc-boot-camps/ScientificPython.md

     %%timeit
     np.sum(as_array)

 Note that `timeit` is an IPython command, not a Python command.
+This is denoted by the `%`.

-## Analyzing patient data
+### Analyzing patient data

-Typically we have data already stored in files.
-NumPy has functions to handle a wide variety of common file formats, including comma-separated values (CSV).

-Suppose we have a file called `patients.csv` that contains normalized white blood cell counts for 60 people during the 40 days after contact with someone carrying drug-resistant tuberculosis (DRTB).
+The other way to create arrays is to read data from files.
+NumPy has functions to handle a wide variety of common formats, including comma-separated values (CSV).
+Suppose we have a file called patients.csv that contains normalized white blood cell counts for 60 people during the 40 days after contact with someone carrying drug-resistant tuberculosis (DRTB).
 We can use shell commands to look at how large the file is, and the first few lines in it.

 Rather than having to kick up a new terminal window, IPython allows us to run shell commands using `!`:

     !wc -l patients.csv
     !head -5 patients.csv